isomerpages/nlb-biblioasia/_podcast/Episode 6/Transcript.md

 Let me stop you there: what's a shell midden?

 Shu Tieng  <br>
-Think of a large mound, maybe about three to five metres high.
+Think of a large mound, maybe about 3 to 5 m high.
 And it's all majority.
 Yeah, 3–5 m in height. and majority of the materials are shell.
 That's what a shell midden is.
 Sometimes maybe it's the remnants of people eating all this shellfish and things like that and throwing it in a pile.
 That's what you think of it.
 But somehow we found stone tools in it.
 When they dated this particular thing, you can actually see layers and levels.
 And you can date because let's say this particular shell midden.
 Shell, of course, is carbon-related, so you can actually date the shell.
 So depending on what layer it was found in and how much further down, you can estimate a date based above and below the stone tool.

 Jimmy  <br>
 So you get the age of the shell nearby that tool, and then you get an idea of how old that tool is.
 We don't actually know how old the ones from Singapore and in Johor are because there were no carbon-based life forms that died nearby that we've preserved.
 But can't we just say, well, this piece looks like it's 3,000 years old or something.
 You know, this is a stone tool, it must be like thousands of years old.
 Can't we just make an educated guess?